saFilipJohansson/4D-Chess/README.md

 8x8 chess but on a 10x10 board\
 <img src="github_images/10x10_chess.png" alt="10x10" width="500"/>

 Long range chess, but you move twice.
-The two moves has to be with different pieces.
+The two moves has to be with different pieces.\
 <img src="github_images/long_range_chess.png" alt="long_range_chess" width="500"/>

 4D chess.
-It's chess on four dimensional hypercube.
+It's chess on four dimensional hypercube, here visualized in two dimensions.
+The selected pawn can move one or two steps forward either in "dimension 2" or in "dimension 4", and could capture diagonally to any of the squares highlighed in light blue if there was an opponents piece there.\
 <img src="github_images/4d_chess1.png" alt="4d_chess1" width="500"/>

-Another version of 4D chess, here on a 3x3x3x3 hypercube.
+Another version of 4D chess, here on a 3x3x3x3 hypercube.\
 <img src="github_images/4d_chess2.png" alt="4d_chess2" width="500"/>

 A third version of 4D chess.
 Note that if there was a white bishop on for example A1a1, it would be able to capture the black piece on A3a3 on move one.
-Defining a reasonable starting position is tricky for high dimensional chess.
+Defining a reasonable starting position is tricky for high dimensional chess.\
 <img src="github_images/4d_chess3.png" alt="4d_chess3" width="500"/>

 Ten move chess.
 White makes five moves, and then it is ten moves per turn until a king is captured.
 The moves have to be with different pieces.
 Is this variant even remotely playable?
-I think so.
+I think so.\
 ![alt text](github_images/4d_chess1.png)
 <img src="github_images/ten_move_chess.png" alt="ten_move_chess" width="500"/>